servicemeshbook/byok/README.md

 kubeadm join 192.168.142.101:6443 --token 2u0en7.g1igrb2w54g9bts7 \
     --discovery-token-ca-cert-hash sha256:cae7cae0274175d680a683e464e2b5e6e82817dab32c4b476ba9a322434227bb
 ```

-If you loose above `kubeadm join` command, a new token and hash can be generated as:
+You can get the above token using `kubeadm token list` command.

+You can also generate a new token using `kubeadm join` command.

 ```
 # kubeadm token create --print-join-command